ozovalihasan/ead/documents/how-to-use.md

 ### The `has_and_belongs_to_many` Association

-`has_and_belongs_to_many` association isn't implemented to make codebase simpler.
+`has_and_belongs_to_many` association isn't implemented to make the codebase simpler.

-NOTE: If it is necessary, it can be added with the next versions.
+NOTE: If it is requested, it can be added with the next versions.

 ### Polymorphic Associations